ljeanner/azure-ipaas-workshop/docs/workshop.md

 ### Check the Event Grid trigger in Logic App

-Next step is to actually trigger the Logic App `loahandsonlabinoday01` based on the event raised by your Event Grid System Topic when a file is uploaded to the `input` container.
+Next step is to actually trigger the Logic App `loahandsonlabinoday01` based on the event raised by your Event Grid System Topic when a file is uploaded to the `inputfiles` container.

 Azure Logic Apps offers different components which can be used to define the steps of a flow as a chain of actions and controls.
 Here are the main ones :